Accomplishments & Press

 In 2019, We Grow Microgreens, LLC, was nominated for award from Greenovate Boston, Mayor Walsh’s initiative to empower Boston residents to take action on climate change in their neighborhoods.
 The annual awards recognize those making an impact in climate action and environmental sustainability in Boston.
 In 2019, Lisa spoke at the awards event.
 Our 3500 gallon rain water tanks and Soliculture solar panels are soon to be operational.
 Next year, we hope to win the award.

-Volunteers Jonathan Stutts is awarded for his hard work by State Representative Rob Consalvo and Director of Director of the City's Department of Neighborhood Development (DND) Sheila Dillon.
+Volunteer Jonathan Stutts is rewarded for his hard work on the farm by State Representative Rob Consalvo and Director of Director of the City's Department of Neighborhood Development Sheila Dillon.

 The Hyde Park Bulletin reports on Lisa & Tim's proposal to create an urban farm in Hyde Park.

-With the abundance of rising farmers in Milton, MA, The Patriot's Ledger's Ryan Hathaway quotes Tim Smith in their 2015 article.
+With the abundance of new farmers at the Milton, MA Farmers' Market, The Patriot's Ledger quotes Tim Smith in their 2015 article.